radiochickenwax/postscript-sketches/README.md

 Sketches in the postscript language

 These postscript libraries are an attempt to distill and refine some hobby work over the past couple decades.
-There still have relevant use cases today, but they will take some thought to scrape off the dust.
+This still has relevant use cases today, but it will take some thought, time and energy to scrape off the dust.

 TODO:  add use cases, implications images, etc.